dadrian/dadrian.io/content/blog/posts/udp-in-go.md

   the same [`write(2)`][write2], and takes a sequence of bytes to send over a socket.

-For TCP clients, a Go `net.TCPConn` corresponds with a C socket descriptor in of type `SOCK_STREAM` that has already has been passed to [`connect(2)`][connect2], which establishes a TCP connection via the three-way TCP handshake.
+For TCP clients, a Go `net.TCPConn` corresponds with a C socket descriptor of type `SOCK_STREAM` that has already has been passed to [`connect(2)`][connect2], which establishes a TCP connection via the three-way TCP handshake.
 In Go, the `connect` happens when you call `net.Dial("tcp", address)`.
 For TCP servers,